Oppol: Soundtrack

 The music was composed by M. B. Sreenivasan with lyrics by P. Bhaskaran.

 Reception

-Critical Reception
+Critical reception

 Upon release the film received excellent reviews.
 In a retrospect review Neelima Menon of The News Minute goes on to say that the film is K. S. Sethumadhavan's most prolific and underrated work.
 She also states that the film was bold at the time for discussing a variety of issues that women face in society, like the stigma around a woman who loses her chastity before marriage.
 She also goes on to appreciate Balan K. Nair's performance in the film and praises its screenplay for its boldness to tackle issues that woman face in society.
+Appu, in her view, shows subtle signs of an Oedipus complex.

-Box Office
+Box office

 For the first week response was lukewarm however, through positive reviews and word of mouth, the film went on to become a commercial success.
 The film completed a 100 day run in several centers.
-The film was the second highest grossing film of the year behind Kolilakkam.
+The film was the second highest-grossing film of the year behind Kolilakkam.